Delaware

 A. Ban-the-Box in public employment and higher education

 Higher education: In 2022, Delaware enacted a law prohibiting higher education institutions from inquiring into an applicant’s criminal conviction history, with limited exceptions for inquiries into certain types of offenses such as stalking and sexual assault.
+See SB 13, enacting chapter 90B of Title 14.
 If the institution elects to deny an applicant because of a conviction for such an offense, it must disclose that fact to the applicant.
 After an applicant has been admitted, an institution may inquire into the applicant’s criminal conviction history for the limited purposes of offering counseling and making decisions concerning the applicant’s participation in campus life.
 In addition, the Act requires the Department of Education to compile and complete an annual report on admissions from each academic institution, including the race and gender of the applicants and of the accepted students.
-See SB 13.

 B. Occupational licensing